Tgithinji/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - filename: `9-print_last_digit.py`

 ### 10. a+ b
-Write a function that adds two integers and returns the sum- Filename: `10-add.py`
+Write a function that adds two integers and returns the sum
+- Filename: `10-add.py`

+### 11 a ^ b
+Write a function that computes a to the power of b and returns the value
+- Filename: `11-pow.py`